my problem with hypertrophy

 Learning to listen to your body isn't a woo-woo gimmick.
 It's the thing that will actually get you the results you're after — because your body cannot perform the way you want it to when it's constantly in survival mode.

-You'll get better results., you'll enjoy it more, and you'll learn so much about yourself in the process.
+You'll get better results, you'll enjoy it more, and you'll become truly powerful - mentally and physically - in the process.

 This is exactly the kind of work I do with my clients — building something ambitious and joyful that's actually built around you and your body.
 If any of this resonated, I'd love to hear from you.